Netvent/appsamurai-adsdk-ios/README.md

 # AppSamurai Ad SDK
 [![alt text](https://appsamurai.com/wp-content/uploads/2018/10/as_dark_logotype-8.png "AppSamurai")](https://www.appsamurai.com)
 ## Getting Started
-AppSamurai Ad SDK targets iOS 8 or higher
+AppSamurai Ad SDK targets iOS 8 or higher.

+You can use [Google AdMob](https://developers.google.com/ad-manager/) for backup.
+Simply follow [Google AdMob Mobile Ads SDK(IOS) - Getting Started](https://developers.google.com/ad-manager/mobile-ads-sdk/ios/quick-start) steps and refer to initialization steps for each ad unit of AppSamuraiAdSDK for [Google AdMob](https://developers.google.com/ad-manager/) ’s unitId settings.
+Moreover, you need to contact with team for required further configurations.
 ### Using CocoaPods (preferred)
 AppSamuraiAdSDK is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile: